-During the 1950s and 1960s, as a young birder in the north of England, I frankly ignored the rather common, drab and inconspicuous-looking birds known as house sparrows and tree sparrows that I encountered around the farm.
-The two species look very similar except that the tree sparrow has a warm red-brown crown (the house sparrow’s crown is grey), white patches on the side of its head and a small black cheek patch.
+During the 1950s and 1960s, as a young birder in the north of England, I ignored the rather common, drab and inconspicuous-looking birds known as house sparrows and tree sparrows.
 Both are Old World species, distributed across Europe and Asia, and rarely migrate significant distances.
-The house sparrow forages on grain and seeds plus household scraps, whereas the tree sparrow’s diet extends to include fruits and invertebrates such as insects.
-There was a third kind of “little brown bird” that would furtively skulk around hedgerows, usually looking for small insects and seeds, that I called a hedge sparrow.
-However, later in life, I was told that it was not a member of the sparrow family, and I should rename it a dunnock.
+The house sparrow forages for grain and seeds and household scraps, whereas the tree sparrow’s diet includes fruits and invertebrates.
+There was a third kind of “little brown bird” that I could see furtively skulking among the hedgerow, that I called a hedge sparrow.
+However, later in life, I was told it was not a member of the sparrow family, and I should call it a dunnock.

 Eurasian dunnock (not a hedge sparrow!)

-It seems that the sparrow family has often suffered from human interventions.
-Today, although the house sparrow population in the UK shows signs of increasing, possibly due to warmer weather, during the period 1977 to 2006, their numbers declined around 70 percent, and in an equivalent period, tree sparrow totals fell by 93 percent.
-Agricultural intensification and specialization, pollution, the wider use of pesticides, more cats, less availability of food and maybe even diseases, such as avian malaria, caused these reductions.
-One thing is clear, human behavior can have very serious effects and create unintended consequences when people interfere with nature.
+Unfortunately, it seems that these birds suffered due to their closeness to humans.
+Today, while the house sparrow population has stabilized, during the 1977 to 2006 period, their numbers declined about 70 percent, and the tree sparrow population fell by 93 percent.
+Agricultural change, pollution, the wider use of pesticides, more cats, less availability of waste food, and maybe even diseases, caused these reductions.

 The Great Sparrow Campaign, China in 1958–1961

-For example, in 1958, China began its Great Sparrow Campaign to cull the tree sparrow population because the bird was believed to be contributing to the declining yield of farmers’ crops.
+Another example of the decline in sparrows happened in China during 1958.
+The country implemented its Great Sparrow Campaign to cull the tree sparrow population because it was believed the bird was contributing to the declining yield of farmers’ crops.
 Several million birds were slaughtered.
-What was not realized was that the tree sparrow loves eating locusts.
-These insects multiplied, invaded the fields, attacked other vegetation, and created an even greater reduction in food supplies that contributed to the Three Years of Natural Disasters during which tens of millions of Chinese residents died of starvation.
+What was not realized was that the tree sparrow eats locusts, and because of the culling of sparrows, these insects multiplied, invaded the fields, ate all the vegetation they could find, and caused an even greater reduction in food supplies.
+The outcome was the Three Years of Natural Disasters during which tens of millions of Chinese died of starvation.

-Once I moved to the United States, I encountered a dramatic change in the numbers and varieties of sparrow.
-Fortunately, I was still able to identify the Eurasian house sparrow.
-These birds were introduced deliberately into the United States, starting during the spring of 1851, in part to establish wildlife that was familiar to European immigrants.
-Eight pairs were released in Brooklyn, New York.
-These hardy and aggressive birds that enjoy human company flourished, and were subsequently introduced elsewhere, rapidly spreading across the 48 lower states and parts of Canada.
-They arrived in California, where I now live, during 1910.
-In the 1940s it was estimated that there were about 150 million house sparrows across North America and they were regarded as pests, eating grain, seed and cattle feed, and displacing native species such as robins, chickadees, flycatchers and bluebirds by commandeering their nesting sites.
-However, as in Europe, their numbers have dramatically declined during recent decades for reasons probably similar to those in the UK, and their population today is estimated at around seven million.
-Nonetheless, the current worldwide number of house sparrows is estimated at close to half-a-billion.
+Once I moved to the United States, there was a dramatic change in the number and varieties of sparrows I could see, although there were still a few Eurasian house sparrows.
+Th Eurasian species was introduced deliberately into the United States, when eight pairs were released in Brooklyn, New York in the mid-1850s.
+These birds flourished and rapidly spread across the 48 lower states and parts of Canada.
+They arrived in California during 1910, and by the 1940s, it was estimated there were about 150 million house sparrows in North America They became regarded as pests because of the food they ate and the displacement of native species that they caused, such as robins, chickadees, and bluebirds.
+As in Europe, their numbers declined dramatically and the current population is estimated to be around seven million.
+Even so, the worldwide number of house sparrows is put at close to half-a-billion.

 Where have all the sparrows gone?!

-The highly active Eurasian tree sparrow also made its way to North America, but was less effective than the house sparrow in extending its range.
-Apparently, It was brought from Germany and about a dozen were released in St. Louis in 1870.
-The species took hold but were contained geographically by the more aggressive and adaptable house sparrow, and preferred to live in rural areas rather than in cities.
-Tree sparrows are still resident in parts of Missouri, Illinois, and southeastern Iowa.
-They do not migrate.
+The highly active Eurasian tree sparrow also made its way to North America but was less effective in broadening its range.
+It was brought from Germany, with a dozen or so released in St. Louis during 1870.
+The species took hold but were restricted geographically because of the more aggressive and adaptable house sparrow.

-But now I must comment on North America’s native species of sparrow.
-I am told that there are some 35 to 50 species, including relatives that do not carry the name of sparrow, but my descriptions will focus on California varieties.
-Here we have the white-crowned sparrow (resident along the coast but with migrants arriving inland during winter; recognized by its distinctive zebra-like black and white head feathers ), the golden-crowned sparrow (winter visitor; golden crown stripe, bordered by black), the rufous-crowned sparrow (resident; rufous crown, grey face, grey underparts and rust-colored stripes on the back), the song sparrow (the most widespread and most common resident, typically found close to water, and noted for its singing; any small brownish bird singing its heart out for seconds at a time from a perch will likely be a song sparrow), the chipping sparrow (summer presence but most migrate to Mexico for winter; crisp and cleanly shaped, frosty-colored underparts, bright rusty crown and black line through the eye), and the Eurasian house sparrow (resident and already described).
+Now I need to comment on North America’s species of native sparrow that I have come to know since moving to the San Francisco area.
+They comprise some 35 to 50 species, including several that do not carry the sparrow name, but for now, let me focus on the California varieties.
+Here we have the white-crowned sparrow (resident along the coast but with migrants inland during winter, and recognized by their distinctive zebra-like black and white head feathers ).
+Then there is the golden-crowned sparrow (a winter visitor with a golden stripe on its crown, bordered by black).
+Thirdly, there is the resident rufous-crowned sparrow (with a rufous crown, grey face, grey underparts and rust-colored stripes on its back); there is the song sparrow, the most widespread and most common resident in California, typically seen close to water (and usually singing its heart out from a perch); and then there is the chipping sparrow, a summer resident that migrates mostly to Mexico for winter (crisp and cleanly shaped, frosty-colored underparts, bright rusty crown and black line through the eye).
+Last but not least is the Eurasian house sparrow that I have already mentioned.

-Additionally, there is the Lincoln sparrow (winter visitor and similar to the song sparrow except it is cuter and has a buffy-colored appearance), the white-throated sparrow (winter visitor; white throat and yellow between the eye and bill, and known for its song described as “Oh sweet Canada, Canada, Canada”), the grasshopper sparrow (summer visitor; brown and tan with slight streaking and a species whose population has tumbled 70 percent during the last 50 years, probably in part due to habitat loss, pesticides, and brood parasitism by the brown-headed cowbird), the fox sparrow (winter visitor; rust-brown above and grey on the head), and the savannah sparrow (year round; brown above and white below, yellowish stripe over the eye, and crisp streaking).
-Occasionally, rarer species turn up such as the LeConte’s sparrow.
-You can be excused from being confused over which variety you are looking at since, while it is easy to explain the differences, in reality it is hard to distinguish the species when the birds are moving around very quickly and possibly trying to hide.
+Somewhat rarer are the Lincoln sparrow (winter visitor that looks similar to the song sparrow except it has a buffy-colored appearance); the white-throated sparrow (winter visitor, with a white throat and yellow between the eye and bill); the grasshopper sparrow (summer visitor; brown and tan with slight streaking and a species whose population has tumbled 70 percent during the last 50 years, probably due to habitat loss, pesticides, and brood parasitism); the fox sparrow (winter visitor; rust-brown above and grey on the head); and the savannah sparrow (year round; brown above and white below, yellowish stripe over the eye, and crisp streaking).
+Occasionally, rarer species turn up such as the LeConte’s sparrow, and with so many species you can be excused from recognizing them all.

-So what does the word “sparrow” mean and why are North American sparrows given this name when they are not related to the Eurasian ones.
-In fact, they are members of the “bunting” family that also enjoys a diet of seeds and insects.
-Presumably early immigrants in America saw “little brown birds”, like the ones back home, and adopted the same name of “sparrow”.
-The English word is derived from the old Anglo-Saxon word “spearwa”, meaning “fluttering”.
-Buntings occur in the Old World and the migrant snow bunting appears both in Europe and North America.
+So where does the word “sparrow” come from and why are North American birds given the name when they are not related to the family of Eurasian sparrows?
+They belong the “bunting” family, and it is presumed that early immigrants saw “little brown birds”, like the ones back home, and adopted the name “sparrow” because it was familiar to them.
+The English word “sparrow” is derived from the old Anglo-Saxon word “spearwa”, meaning “fluttering”.